nosana-ci/workshop/assignments/web3-labs/README.md

 Hardhat is an Ethereum development environment that provides an easy way to deploy smart contracts, run tests and debug Solidity code locally.

-The goal of this exercise is to learn how you can let the commands you run locally to deploy your smart contract.
+The goal of this exercise is to learn how you can let the commands you run locally deploy your smart contract with a CI/CD system.

 You're pipeline should at least contain the following components: